omarburqan/Ultimate-Shot/README.md

 The game in general is a compine between third person shooter(TPS) and a racing game which allows the shooter to free run in the map in order to accomplish his tasks(protect his team-mate and collect powers up ,points by killing the opposite shooters in the other teams). the TPS also have a speical power in order to follow the car speed (so he can fly).
 The second player which is the driver the player who is responsible on the car and to get in the first place of the race and he has several tasks in the map itself like collecting points by passing through checkpoints.
-The race itself has several laps each lap is a development from the previous lap.(for example the first lap will be race and shooters , second lap may be a development for the gun which the player use and the car may have nitros for example). in the game each play have a special power ups (restore healthpoints,ammo,nitrous,restore the power for flying,etc...)
+**The game itself has several races which each race has several laps each race is a development from the previous race**.(for example the first lap will be race and shooters , second lap may be a development for the gun which the player use and the car may have nitros for example). in the game each play have a special power ups (restore healthpoints,ammo,nitrous,restore the power for flying,etc...)